optimho/Monty-Hall/README.md

 Simulates the Monty hall puzzel and proves the concept. https://en.wikipedia.org/wiki/Monty_Hall_problem

-Simply put it is a puzzel that displays our in numeracy.
+Simply put it is a puzzel that displays our innumeracy.
 It was a game show where you would pick one of three doors that you think the car is located, the game show host would then open one of the doors to reveal a goat then ask you it you were still comfortable with your choice.
 Instincively, you would think that you have a 50/50 chance, but change to the other door and you would actually be increasing your odds by a factor of two!
 66% versus 33%